cbgeo-archives/mpm3d-doc/input/input.md

 In this file there are a total of 4 points.

-`cb-geo` has a [point generator](https://github.com/cb-geo/mpm-point-generator) that is usually used.

 Note: The order in which the points are written corresponds to their `Point ID`, which is used to calculate stresses.